discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **Utility Skills:**
 - **You should never swap out <Skill name="Frost spirit"/> or <Skill name="OneWolfPack"/> as they are both massive damage buffs both personally and for the team!**
 - You want to always run <Skill name="Sicem"/> as it grants you a **25% damage bonus** for its duration.
 One thing to keep in mind is that it only grants you a 25% damage bonus against the foe you use it on, so if you are cleaving trash mobs it might not be worth using.
 Secondly, you only get the buff if you are in <Skill id="42944"/> so also don't activate it if you are unmerged.
-- Your final utility is varies on the situation.
+- Your final utility varies depending on the situation.
 Generally you want to run either <Skill name="Frost trap"/> or <Skill name="Signet of the Wild"/> since they are your most damaging utilities
-  - <Skill name="Frost trap"/> is taken generally taken as it increses your burst damage a substantial amount.
+  - <Skill name="Frost trap"/> is generally taken as it increases your burst damage a substantial amount.
-  - <Skill name="Signet of the Wild"/> is taken on fights with longer phases where your <Skill name="Frost trap"/> commes off cooldown but you dont have enough time for another burst.
+  - <Skill name="Signet of the Wild"/> is taken on fights with longer phases where your <Skill name="Frost trap"/> comes off cooldown but you don't have enough time for another burst.
   - <Skill name="Moa Stance"/> is another common final utility used to extend boons in your party allowing very offensive comps to be run.

  - Most healing skills on ranger are quite useful: <Skill name="We heal as one"/> is a large heal and extends the boons on yourself thanks to <Skill id="42944"/>.
 Secondly <Skill name="Bear stance"/> is a great condi cleanse either personally or for your team.
 Finally <Skill name="Troll unguent"/> is a ticking heal that can be useful for pushing orbs at Arkk to enter the damage field.